zhaoxiaojia/wifi_test/src/ui/README.md

 structure described here.
 Before you touch any UI code, **read this file first**.

-The goals are:
+Goals:

 - Keep data description (Model), widgets/layout (View), and behaviour/I/O
   (Controller) clearly separated.
 - Drive as much UI behaviour as possible from **YAML + rules**, not ad‑hoc Python in the view layer.
-- Make the signal/slot wiring predictable so future changes are easy to reason about.
+- Make signal/slot wiring predictable so future changes are easy to reason about.

 ---